kumahq/kuma-website/app/_src/guides/customizing-transparent-proxy-configuration-in-kubernetes-mode.md

 Currently, it’s best to use the control plane runtime configuration as the main place to store transparent proxy settings that apply to all workloads.
 In the future, once the [{{ configuration-in-configmap }}](#{{ tproxy.ids.guides.customize-config.k8s.methods.runtime }}) feature is fully supported, we’ll recommend using ConfigMaps for these settings.
 However, a few restricted settings that are rarely customized will still need to be in the control plane’s runtime configuration.
 {% endif_version %}

 Below is a subset of the configuration focused on transparent proxy settings, with default values and corresponding environment variables for each field.
-For further details, see the [Modifying Control Plane Runtime Configuration](#modifying-control-plane-runtime-configuration) section.
+For further details, see the [Modifying control plane runtime configuration](#modifying-control-plane-runtime-configuration) section.

 ```yaml
 runtime: